thehelp/last-ditch/README.md

 # thehelp-last-ditch

 Make sure you know when your Node.js process crashes: output the error to stderr, append it to a file, send it via email, and send it via SMS.
 Cover all your bases in case of loss of filesystem access or internet connectivity.
+[More information about `thehelp`.](https://blog.scottnonnenberg.com/the-state-of-thehelp/)

 ## Features